nishalrai/nishalrai.github.io/_posts/2023-01-01-deserializing-the-deserialization-attack.md

 ## Lab Demonstration
 Let's move to the practical lab walkthrough now.
 Yes, we are yet to start the practical lab.
-### NotSoCereal-Lab: A Deserialization exploit playground
-As talked above, it contains lab for Java, PHP, Python, Node.
-Also, you can find the [lab deployment guide here](https://github.com/NotSoSecure/NotSoCereal-Lab/blob/main/Resources/Deployment/deployment.md).
-Follow the guide for a deployment.
-We will start here after that.

-The lab was supposed to be based on the link above but the virtual machine for the box has been removed.
-I will explore the machine once it is accessible.
+**The lab was supposed to be based on the [NotSoCereal](https://github.com/NotSoSecure/NotSoCereal-Lab/blob/main/Resources/Deployment/deployment.md) but the virtual machine for the box has been removed.
+I will explore the machine once it is accessible.**

+### Deserialization on Python: DES-Pickle
-I have found another docker image for python deserialiazation attack lab https://github.com/blabla1337/skf-labs/tree/master/python/DES-Pickle
+I have found another lab for python deserialiazation attack lab https://github.com/blabla1337/skf-labs/tree/master/python/DES-Pickle
-### Deserialization on Python
 - Clone the repository https://github.com/blabla1337/skf-labs.git
     ```bash
     git clone https://github.com/blabla1337/skf-labs.git